open-edge-insights/eii-core/docker_setup/README.md

            when one wants to pull and deploy docker images directly from a docker registry instead of building in every system.

             To install IEI in factory from a DOCKER REGISTRY, only [<IEdgeInsights>/docker_setup/](../docker_setup/) folder needs to be copied to target system.
-Once copied please use below commands. * This step will unsinstall any previous version of IEI.
-This step does not need a provisioning step to be executed  first.* Follow [cert-tool/README.md](../cert-tool/README.md) to generate the required certificates/keys first before installing from registry.
+Once copied please use below commands. **This step will unsinstall any previous version of IEI.
+This step does not need a provisioning step to be executed first.** Follow [cert-tool/README.md](../cert-tool/README.md) to generate the required certificates/keys first before installing from registry.

             ```sh
             sudo make install-registry CERT_PATH=<PATH_TO_CERTIFICATES_DIRECTORY>  DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

             To generate client external libs distribution package using Docker registry, please use below option

             ```sh
             sudo make distlibs-registry DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

            > **Note**:
-            > 1. To build locally and push the images to registry, please use below option. ** Entire IEdgeInsights folder needs to be present on the system from where images are pushed to registry **
+            > 1. To build locally and push the images to registry, please use below option. **Entire IEdgeInsights folder needs to be present on the system from where images are pushed to registry**

             ```sh
             sudo make build push DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

             > 2. Developers can make use of the below script to run locally from a Docker registry:

             ```sh
             sudo make pull run  DOCKER_REGISTRY=<IP ADDRESS or URL> | tee compose_startup.txt
             ```

              > **Note**:
-              1. Please use below command to run a local Docker Registry server
+              * Please use below command to run a local Docker Registry server

               ```sh
               docker run -d -p 5000:5000 --restart=always --name registry registry:2
               ```

-              2. To  use local registry without using secure TLS, please insert below key in /etc/docker/daemon.json "insecure-registries" : ["<IP ADDRESS / REGISTRY URL>"]
+              * To use local registry without using secure TLS, please insert below key in `/etc/docker/daemon.json`

+                    ```sh
+                    "insecure-registries" : ["<IP ADDRESS / REGISTRY URL>"]
+                    ```

-              3. Please refer to below official docker documentation for more details on Docker Registry. https://docs.docker.com/registry/deploying/
+              * Please refer to [official docker documentation](https://docs.docker.com/registry/deploying/) for more details on Docker Registry.

     > **Note**:
     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before
     > starting it off.